Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos

 Qubits -- two-level systems -- are the building blocks of digital quantum computers and simulators, as well as an essential paradigm for describing many quantum systems~\cite{BlaisRMP21,AltmanPRXQ21}.
 Understanding and controlling their dynamics is thus pivotal to the progress of quantum technologies.
 When the qubit's energy-level splitting is varied in such a way that the two levels become almost degenerate, the Landau-Zener-St\"uckelberg-Majorana (LZSM)~\cite{landau1932theorie,zener1932non,stuckelberg1932theorie,majorana1932atomi} transition probability dictates the likelihood of non-adiabatic transitions between the ground and excited states.
 When the variation of the splitting is periodic in time, a rich \textit{LZSM interference pattern} arises, as schematically shown in \figref{fig:concept}~(a) (see Ref.~\cite{IvakhnenkoPHYSREP23} for a recent overview of the field).
 At each oscillation period, the transition paths can interfere constructively or destructively to determine the final probability of the qubit to reach the excited state, as observed in, e.g., superconducting qubit architectures~\cite{OliverSCIENCE05, sillanpaaContinuousTime2006}, semiconductor quantum dots~\cite{stehlikLandauZenerSt2012, forsterCharacterization2014}, and nitrogen-vacancy center in diamond~\cite{childressMultifrequency2010}.

 Historically, the understanding of LZSM transitions was a foundational step in the development of non-relativistic quantum mechanics~\cite{landau1932theorie,zener1932non,stuckelberg1932theorie,majorana1932atomi}.
 Recently, LZSM interference gained also considerable attention, as a versatile tool for the study of quantum systems.
 Examples include the characterization of the frequency noise of superconducting resonators~\cite{niepce_stability_2021} and the decoherence properties of charge states from steady-state measurements~\cite{dupont-ferrierCoherent2013, forsterCharacterization2014, heQuantifying2024}.
-LZSM interferometry was also employed for the fast coherent control of charge qubits~\cite{caoUltrafast2013, chatterjeesiliconbased2018}, and to mediate and control the coupling of a qubit to multiple mechanical modes~\cite{kervinenLandauZenerSt2019}.
-Finally, LZSM interferometry has also been proposed as a tool for the preparation of exotic quantum states, such as two-level systems with tunable absorption properties~\cite{wenLandauZenerStuckelbergMajorana2020}, correlated photons~\cite{changCircuit2022} and Schr\"odinger-cat states~\cite{lidalGeneration2020, wangSchrodingerCat2021}.
+LZSM interferometry was also employed for the fast coherent control of charge~\cite{caoUltrafast2013, chatterjeesiliconbased2018} and spin~\cite{boganLandauZenerSt2018, khomitskySinglespin2022, khomitskyControllable2023} qubits, and to mediate and control the coupling of two flux qubits~\cite{munyaevControl2021} or of a single qubit to multiple mechanical modes~\cite{kervinenLandauZenerSt2019}.
+Finally, LZSM interferometry has also been proposed as a tool for efficient quantum parameter estimation~\cite{yangQuantum2017} and for the preparation of exotic quantum states, such as two-level systems with tunable absorption properties~\cite{wenLandauZenerStuckelbergMajorana2020}, correlated photons~\cite{changCircuit2022} and Schr\"odinger-cat states~\cite{lidalGeneration2020, wangSchrodingerCat2021}.
 The physics of LZSM interference beyond the two-level approximation has been marginally investigated, and often focuses on isolated avoided level crossing within a larger multilevel structure~\cite{IvakhnenkoPHYSREP23}.
-Furthermore, coupled classical oscillators have been proposed~\cite{ivakhnenkoSimulating2018} and studied~\cite{zhouDynamic2019, lorenzClassical2023} as classical systems displaying LZSM inteferences.
+Furthermore, coupled classical oscillators have been proposed~\cite{ivakhnenkoSimulating2018} and studied~\cite{zhouDynamic2019, lorenzClassical2023} as classical systems displaying LZSM interference.
 Indeed, in the presence of tailored modulation, these \emph{multimode classical systems} display the same equation of motion of a qubit~\cite{bernazzaniFluctuating2024}, and thus exhibit LZSM interference due to the presence of an effective two-level system.